 The beginning of another trip to wonderful city of Rome, Italy.
 A city full of so much history and so many things to visit and see, it is impossible to do it all in just one trip that is for sure.

 My first thing to do in Rome is to head to the top of Il Vittoriano.
 From up here on this historic building you can see over the whole city and see your discoveries ahead, the Forum just below to the sprawling streets and piazzas beyond.

 A monument known by a variety of names – Il Vittoriano or Altare della Patria (Altar of the Fatherland) and also Monumento Nazionale a Vittorio Emanuele II (National Monument to Victor Emmanuel II).

-The building also houses their tomb of the unknown soldier from after WW1.
+The Il Vittoriano also houses Italy’s tomb of the unknown soldier from after WW1.

 Since it was built it has had rough times as well as good.
 During WW2 it was used as the scene for huge fascist parades by Mussolini.

 Although it is a symbol of times gone past, it doesn’t go near as far back as other buildings in Rome.

 From the roof of Il Vittoriano you can see for miles and miles.
 Way over the city in each direction.
 A 360 degree view of this wonderful historic place and the skyline.

 Every rooftop, statue and ruin seemed to be within eyeshot.
 Vatican, Colosseum, The Forum and on and on.
 Rome has it all for sure.
 No matter how I wanted to stay and gaze it was time to find out where I was to be sent next?